“I live life in the margins of society, and the rules of normal society don‘t apply to those who live on the fringe.“

 The support of a wealthy aunt and uncle who also made it to Paris enabled Lempicka to study art with Maurice Denis and then André Lhote at the Académie de la Grande Chaumière.
 Maurice Denis was a founding member of the Nabis movement, but it was Lhote who exerted the most influence on Lempicka’s art.
 She combined his neo-Cubist forms with her love of Renaissance classicism creating her own unique style.
 Her exceptional technical ability enabled her to blaze a path outside of the groups forming in 20th-century modernism.
 She attributed the singularity of her paintings to her success, saying, “Among a hundred paintings you could always recognize mine.”
 Lempicka’s work ethic was admirable.
 She routinely spent 8 hours a day in the studio and painted many of her masterpieces in three weeks.
 She also painted her favorite pieces numerous times.
 My Portrait to the left is an example as it is almost an exact replica of an earlier piece titled Autoportrait.

-Two events in 1925 catapulted Lempicka to art stardom: her participation in the International Exhibition of Modern Decorative and Industrial Arts which launched the Art Deco style and era, and an exhibition in Milan which introduced her to the ruling class and displaced royalty of Europe she would become famous for painting.
+Two famous art exhibitions in 1925 catapulted Lempicka to art stardom: her participation in the International Exhibition of Modern Decorative and Industrial Arts which launched the Art Deco style and era, and an exhibition in Milan which introduced her to the ruling class and displaced royalty of Europe she would become famous for painting.
 Her work appeared in publications like Harper’s Bazaar, and the German fashion magazine Die Dame commissioned a cover that would become a lasting icon of both the era and Lempicka’s career: Autoportrait (Tamara in a Green Bugatti).
 The image quickly became an iconic representation of the new, modern woman.
 In the roaring twenties, women were giddy with newfound freedoms like driving, and Autoportrait captures Lempicka at the helm of a fast, expensive Italian car complete with a rippling scarf and helmet.
 The artist looked like a cross between Marlena Dietrich and Amelia Earhart — beautiful, adventurous and definitely in control.

 Despite the overarching influence of the Renaissance masters, the people in Lempicka’s portraits look like they were seeded by the skyscrapers behind them — cool, modern and dominating their environment.
 The women are voluptuous amazons, and the men exude the power of those who rule.
 Painted in smooth sculpted forms that belong to the modern age of machines, her works are as commanding as the woman who made them.